 On this page we point you towards all the books, websites and downloadable files we know about to help you identify wild plants, whether you are a beginner or an experienced botanist.
 There's extra help on offer to BSBI members who can consult our network of 100+ plant experts.
-Our members will also find useful information on plant ID in our periodicals.
+Our members will also find useful information on plant ID in our periodicals. *NEW* Check out our new videos page for even more ID help.

 Identification Resources: getting started